 It might seem odd that a city in the middle of Canada would have epic beaches, but that’s one of the unique things about Winnipeg.
 Surrounded by massive lakes, there’s no shortage of beaches and water activities, but the most popular of them all is Lake Winnipeg.

 Located just 100 kilometres north of the city, you’ll find Grand Beach, which is ranked as one of the top 10 beaches in the entire country.
-Not only does the massive lake create waves like the ocean, but you’ll also find sand dunes that can be up to 12 meters high.
+Not only does the massive lake create waves like the ocean, but you’ll also find dunes that can be up to 12 meters high.

 Whether you’re into swimming, lying in the sun, or playing beach volleyball, this is a wonderful way to spend a hot summer day.
 Another option is Winnipeg Beach, which is only half the distance from Winnipeg